therealsphinx/support.balsamiq.com/content/misc/heartbleed.md

     parent: misc
 weight: 60
 ---
-## Has my myBalsamiq or customer information data been compromised due to the [Heartbleed](http://heartbleed.com/) bug?
+## Has My myBalsamiq or Customer Information Data Been Compromised Due to the [Heartbleed](Http://heartbleed.com/) Bug?

 We have found no evidence of it.

-## Was Balsamiq vulnerable to the Heartbleed bug?
+## Was Balsamiq Vulnerable to the Heartbleed Bug?

 Yes.
 These customer-facing services were vulnerable: